A model for neural activity in the absence of external stimuli: Model definition and main results

-We are assuming that there is no external stimuli.
-This assumption appears in the condition $\varphi(0)=0$.
-In addition, from the neurobiological point of view, it is reasonable to assume that $\varphi$ is a non-decreasing function since an addition in the membrane potential increases the probability of a spiking occurs.
+Assumption \ref{a1} implies that external stimuli are not considered.
+This is a consequence of the condition $\varphi(0)=0$.
+Moreover, from the neurobiological point of view, it is reasonable to assume that $\varphi$ is a non-decreasing function since an addition in the membrane potential increases the probability of a spiking to occur.
+However, we could remove the continuity assumption on $\varphi$, imposing only a weaker condition (see final discussion).

 The first term in (\ref{geradorU}) depicts how the chemical synapses are incorporated in our model.
 Neurons whose potential is $u$ spike at rate $\varphi(u)$.
 Intuitively this means that any initial configuration $u\in \R_+^N$ of the membrane potentials